DanlandYZ/CSE140_lab1/README.md

   user
 ```

-If you go this route, you can skip instructions below regarding running
-`docker` directly.

 You can then clone your repo in the directory that you land in and work on it.

 Your files inside the `launch-142` environment are stored in this system:
 https://datahub.ucsd.edu/hub/login.